Knotes-Central-V3/KnotesCentralV2/docs/README.md

-# Knotes Central
+# KnotesCentral

-Welcome to the Notes Website, a collaborative platform designed to support students in their academic journey at our college.
-As we near graduation, we want to ensure that this resource remains valuable and up-to-date for future batches.
+Welcome to Knotes Central, it is a collaborative student platform created to empower and support fellow students in their academic journey at our college.
+This initiative is not a competition or a product for commercial use—it's a shared effort to build a resource for academic growth and success.
+As we approach graduation, our goal is to ensure this platform remains valuable, relevant, and accessible for future batches.

 # [About](./main/about.md) | [Updates](./main/updates.md) | [Credits](./main/credits.md)